h8liu-archives/xlang/readme.md

-- A package can be really big and becomes hard to understand (like the `net/http` package), where splitting it to multiple smaller packages is sometimes not encouraged (because packages is essentially a library that does well on some particular single thing, and `http` is one big single thing.)
+- A package can be really big and becomes hard to understand (like the `net/http` package), where splitting it to multiple smaller packages is sometimes not encouraged (because a package is essentially a library that does well on some particular single thing, and `http` is one big single thing but not multiple small things.)
 - Poor package management.
 The Go language guys at Google just do not care, and I really don't see how the open source community can figure this thing out automatically.